Purdue-CS193/lab-1-verma82/index.md

 #Aditya Verma's first CS193 Lab
 - I love my TAs.
 Noah and Tanuj are AWESOME!
 Lucky Me!
-- I am excited to finally have had done the CS 193000 Lab.
+- I am excited to finally have done the CS 193000 Lab.

 ## Welcome to GitHub Pages